-Pioneering Graphene-Enriched Carbon Fibre Production in Saudi Arabia: OCH and GIM Drive Vision 2030 Forward
+Pioneering Graphene-Enriched Carbon Fibre Production In Saudi Arabia: OCH And GIM Drive Vision 2030 Forward

-(MENAFN- B2Press online PR Service) A Transformational Leap in Advanced Materials, Innovation, and Sustainable Economic Growth
+(MENAFN- B2Press) A Transformational Leap in Advanced Materials, Innovation, and Sustainable Economic Growth

 Graphene-enriched carbon fibre is a game-changer: it combines extraordinary strength, lightness, and conductivity to enable breakthroughs in aerospace, automotive, renewable energy, space, defence, and construction.
 From local raw material sourcing to an emphasis on cutting-edge technologies, GIM GrapheneFibre stands as a beacon of Saudi excellence, accelerating the Kingdom's global influence in advanced manufacturing.